mvincentbb/CEREBRO_AI_PROJECT/README.md

 ## Description on how to obtain the Dataset from an available download link

-The original dataset can be obtain here :
+The original dataset can be obtain [here](http://data.csail.mit.edu/places/places365/train256places365standard.tar)

-The dataset that contain only the 5000 images that we use can be obtain here :
+The dataset that contain only the 5000 images that we use can be obtain [here](https://drive.google.com/file/d/1di2vovEidb91enydpqb1H5lWjDgSGwyA/view?usp=sharing)